evkx/evkx.github.io/content/models/cupra/_index.fr.md

 ---
-title: CUPRA modèles de VE
+title: Modèles EV de CUPRA
 linktitle: "CUPRA"
 description: "Cupra is a Spanish automobile brand that forms part of SEAT.
 It was created in 2018 as a spin-off of SEAT's performance division.
 Cupra stands for Cup Racing and reflects the brand's passion for racing and powerful car."
 weight: 30